 Introducing Corneal Cross Linking – A New Treatment for Keratoconus

 Traditionally, moderate cases of Keratoconus were treated with prescription eyeglasses and contact lenses and severe cases of Keratoconus were treated with Corneal Transplants, where the damaged cornea is replaced with a cornea from a human donor.
 As KCN is a progressive disease, there was never a permanent solution until Corneal Cross Linking was approved by the FDA.
 Today this procedure represents a very significant advancement in the treatment of Keratoconus and SoCal Eye is one of the few Ophthalmology practices in Southern California to make it available.
-Dr. Allison Jarstad joined SoCal Eye in the summer of 2019 and as a cornea fellowship trained ophthalmologist she brought her expertise in corneal cross linking to the practice.

 What Is Corneal Collagen Cross-Linking?

 Corneal collagen cross-linking (CXL) is the standard of care for the treatment of early to moderate Keratoconus or Ectasia.1 It is a minimally invasive, outpatient procedure that combines eye drops and ultra-violet A (UVA) light to strengthen a weakened or irregular shaped cornea.
 In keratoconus and corneal ectasia, disease or previous eye surgery can weaken the collage in the cornea, causing it to lose its shape and begin to bulge.
 It is the corneal collagen that holds the cornea in its “normal” shape.
 After the cross-linking procedure, collagen fibers in the cornea are “cross-linked” with stronger covalent bonds to increase the strength and stability of the cornea.
 (I would remove the last sentence “this is achieved with a combination of Riboflavin (Vitamin B) eye drops and targeted UVA rays. )